jmcglone/jmcglone.github.io/README.md

 **NOTE:** If you fork or re-use this project, please be sure you:

 * Edit _includes/analytics.html and either
-  * Replace the google analytics tracking code with your own, or
+  * Replace the Google Analytics tracking code with your own, or
   * If you don't use Google Analytics, comment the block of code out entirely.

 Otherwise I will receive GA data from your website.